-where $\nu$ denotes the unit normal vector field along the boundary $\partial Z$.
-We assume that Recall that we have that $\Delta_bu=\Delta u$ for any basic function $u$(see \cite[Page 86]{Ton2}).
-Similar to the standard Laplacian equation with Neumann boundary condition, we have the following theorems.
+where $\nu$ denotes the unit normal vector field along the boundary $\partial Z$, with the condition Recall that we have that $\Delta_bu=\Delta u$ for any basic function $u$(see \cite[Page 86]{Ton2}).
+Similar to the property of the Laplacian equation with Neumann boundary condition, the following theorems hold.